Kalebtes2031/GrocerApp/README.md

-# 🛒 Kabth – Customer Shopping App
+# 🛒 Grocer – Customer Shopping App

-Kabth is a mobile shopping app built with **React Native** and **Expo**, allowing customers to browse and purchase products from **Yason Supermarket**.
+Kabth is a mobile shopping app built with **React Native** and **Expo**, allowing customers to browse and purchase products from **A Supermarket**.
 It features real-time order tracking with map integration and a smooth shopping experience from cart to checkout.

 ---